Are you looking for a new way to edit WooCommerce Pages with Elementor?

 Take a look at the screenshot below to understand where to place this code in Elementor Pro.

 Step 6: Adding the endpoints to the page

-Now lets add some Icon Boxes to start giving the page a more aesthetic look.
+Add an Icon Box into each column, by dragging and dropping, to start giving the page a more aesthetic look.

 Feel free to change the icons and the text inside the icon boxes to best fit your needs for what endpoints you would like to use on the my account page.

 Once you customize your icons, add the links to the icon boxes.
 These should point to the appropriate endpoints you have chosen for the My Account page.

 For our endpoints we chose ‘Edit Account Info’, ‘Recent Orders’, ‘Payment Methods’, and ‘Log Out’.

 To add custom links, click on the Icon Box module, and find where it says ‘Link’ in the elementor editor on the left.
 Simply add in the appropriate link.
 Include the full https://yourdomain.com/ at the beginning!